 Xi tells Trump China and US must 'unite to fight virus'

-Some provinces, cities, and companies in China have provided medical supplies and support to the US as well, Xi added.
+"Infectious diseases are the common enemy of mankind, and do not recognise borders or races," said Xi.
+Some provinces, cities and companies in China have provided medical supplies and support to the US as well, Xi added.

+At an emergency videoconference chaired by Saudi Arabia Thursday -- which both Xi and Trump joined -- G20 nations pledged a "united front" in the fight against the coronavirus.
+The group said they would inject $5 trillion into the global economy to counter the pandemic amid forecasts of a deep recession.(AFP) AMS AMS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)